 3. Computer and software proficiency

 In this highly digital age, technology is central to modern payroll processing.
-From preparing payroll in Excel to working with Word documents, admins need to grasp standard programmes used at any office.
+From preparing payroll in Excel to working with Word documents, admins need to grasp standard programs used at any office.

-You will also need extensive working knowledge of industry software specifically designed for processing payrolls, such as Sage, Xero and QuickBooks.
-Knowing how to use such software will help you organise employee information, expedite payroll processes and perform your duties more effectively.
+You’ll also need extensive working knowledge of industry-specific payroll software, such as Sage, Xero and QuickBooks.
+Knowing how to use such software will help you organize employee information, expedite payroll processes and perform your duties more effectively.

 Bear in mind that developers regularly update these systems.
-As such, you will need to be aware of the capabilities of the platform you are using whilst keeping yourself informed of the latest updates.
+As such, you’ll need to be aware of the capabilities of the platform you’re using while keeping yourself informed of the latest updates.

 If you’re good with numbers, then this is type of accounting role is for you!

-It goes without saying but being a payroll admin requires excellent numerical skills.
-Within this role, you will need to process complex data, numbers and calculations.
-Therefore a natural aptitude for maths and accounting is a must.
+It goes without saying, but being a payroll admin requires excellent numerical skills.
+Within this role, you’ll be responsible for processing complex data, numbers and calculations.
+Therefore, a natural aptitude for math and accounting is a must.

 Having strong math skills will help you avoid mistakes and complete specific calculations, such as statutory deductions and tax reports, with greater accuracy.